wraithan/ioninja/src/posts/build-scripts-rust-1.md

 }
 ```

-So the `glob("tests/fodder/*.txt)` is pretty self explainatory.
+So the `glob("tests/fodder/*.txt)` is pretty self explanatory.
 It returns a `Result<Paths, PatternError>`, I wanted my script to panic on error so I added `.unwrap()` because if that pattern fails, I want my build to fail.
-I iterate over the paths, grabbing the `file_stem` which is simply the portion of the filename before the extension.
+I iterate over the paths, grabbing the `file_stem` which is simply the portion of the file name before the extension.
 Then I convert it to a regular `str` from `OsStr` so it can be written to a file.
 Again, I'm just tossing `.unwrap()` on everything because I want this to crash on failure of any of these parts.

 And I wrote a `tests/runner.rs` to import those tests which consisted entirely of: